The intimate relationship between the Heineken family

 recently cried out the same sort of thing about the nonroyal Heineken

-tends to grow exponentially.
+other kinds of doubt tend to grow exponentially.

 You question one axiom in Euclidean geometry, for instance, and nothing in